Sharif-Minhaz/Titan-Settlers/README.md

 -   Clone the project in your local machine
 -   Install all the dependencies using `npm install`
 -   Use `npm run dev` to run your client
--   Note: Full responsive support is not avaiable right now
+-   Note: Full responsive support is not available right now

 ## Contributing